-As the Summer fades away as a distant memory and the days become darker and cooler, it is all too easy to feel that your home is also becoming darker, duller and less inspiring.
+As Summer fades into a distant memory and the days become darker and cooler, it is all too easy to feel that your home is also becoming darker, duller and less inspiring.
 To knock us out of this mindset, it is important to focus on keeping your home looking its best and your kitchen (being the most popular room in the house) should be first on your priority list.
-For the easiest makeover we think that there are five things you can do and replacing your kitchen doors has to be the first.
+For the easiest kitchen makeover we think that there are five things you can do and replacing your kitchen doors has to be the first.

 Buy replacement kitchen doors

 For the most dramatic change to your kitchen and one which will inspire you for further changes – buy new kitchen cabinet doors in a funky new colour, a different style or even just as a replacement to what you already have and love.
-For a really modern makeover, you could install gloss doors in black or aubergine.
+For a really modern makeover, you could install gloss doors in black or blue.
 Or if your kitchen simply needs brightening up, you should go white – either a gloss door or a painted satin finish for a light enhancing sheen.

 Of course which doors you choose are up to you.
 But if you are the traditional type, you might decide to go for a typical Shaker style door or one with arches and mouldings to really bring out the shape and form.